utkudotdev/utku.sh/src/content/projects/computer.md

 ---
-title: computer-emulator (WIP)
+title: computer-emulator
 link: https://github.com/utkudotdev/computer-emulator
-order: 2
+order: 3
-short: hi
-image: ../images/cat.jpg
+image: ../images/comp_asm.png
-imageAlt: hi
+imageAlt: Hello World in assembly for my emulator.
 ---

 `computer-emulator` is an emulator written in Rust for my custom 4-bit computer architecture.
-The architecture supports unsigned integer arithmetic, I/O, and memory pages.
-I'm also working on a custom assembler to make writing programs easier.
-I hope to one day build a working version in real-life or at least some kind of logic simulator.
+The architecture supports integer arithmetic, basic port-mapped I/O, a rather limited 256 nibbles of RAM, and up to 1KB of instruciton ROM.
+There is no stack, but subroutines can be called up to depth 1.

+The emulator also has a device system for hooking up virtual devices, like a console, though this system could use some work.
+There is also an incomplete assembler that can (at least) assemble [Hello World](https://github.com/utkudotdev/computer-emulator/blob/50d02da96227a5988a0f635caed1117f048a8453/programs/hello_world.asm).